bitrix24/b24restdocs/api-reference/sonet-group/sonet-group-create.md

-# Create Social Network Group sonet_group.create
+# Create a social network group sonet_group.create

 {% note warning "We are still updating this page" %}